PanosK92/SpartanEngine/Documentation/CompilingFromSource/CompilingFromSource.md

 At this point we have taken care of all the dependencies and we are ready to start building.

 ##### Generating Visual Studio 2017 project files and building the runtime
-1. We run **"Generate_VS17_Project.bat"** which visible in the 1st section of the image below in order to create the project files.
+1. We click and run **"Generate_VS17_Project.bat"** in order for the project files to be generated.
-2. Then we open the visual studio solution file which should be located at **"Directus3D\Runtime\Runtime.sln"**
+2. We then open the visual studio solution file which should be located at **"Directus3D\Runtime\Runtime.sln"**
 3. Before building, we have to right click on the **"Runtime"** project, then click **"Proprties"**, then navigate to **"Configuration Properties/General"** and switch the **"Windows SDK Version"** to 10 (in case it's not).
 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/GenerateVS.png)
 4. Next, we switch the solution configuration to **"Release"** and build the Runtime project.
 This will generate **"Runtime.dll"** at **"Directus3D\Binaries\Release"**